The U.S. Equity Markets Seem Ready For A Pullback... And Will Most Probably Get One - Part II

 Wednesday, January 18th: CPI data at both sides of the Atlantic ocean.
 If the inflation numbers confirm the recent accelerated pace that we witnessed, both central banks (ECB, Fed) may wish to maintain their recent more hawkish tone, implying at further tightening.
 Later on that day, we have the Fed chair, Mrs. Yellen will be talking (first day of a back-to-back speeches) and may already hint at the next near-term monetary policy move/s.

 Thursday, January 19th: While the ECB rate decision isn't expected to surprise with new measures, it would be the press conference then after that may allow the ECB chair, Mr. Draghi to shed more light on the central bank's intentions regarding additional (though future) downsizing the amount of sovereign bonds that the ECB is currently buying.
-Later on, we will have another opportunity to listen to Mrs. Yellen perhaps surprising us wuth something that we didn't hear 24 hours earlier.
+Later on, we will have another opportunity to listen to Mrs. Yellen perhaps surprising us with something that we won't hear 24 hours earlier.

 Friday, January 20th: Inauguration day.
 It's not only the most significant milestone of the year but it would allow Mr. Donald Trump to speak as the US president for the first time without the word "elect" being part of his title.
 Although this is expected to be a very warm and friendly speech that will try to send message of peace and unity, with President (still elect) Trump we know that anything can happen, anytime, even during the inauguration ceremony/day.
 I'm pretty sure that this is going to be the most-ever watched inauguration ceremony, easily beating Mr. Barack Obama's inauguration rating from 2008.

 To sum it all up, we have a very unique/rare week ahead of us with plenty of high profile, high magnitude, events that each and every one of those can easily take the market onto a new-sharp move/direction.
 Up or down?
-Bits me.
-I'm not a "fortune teller"...
+I really have no idea.
+After all, I'm not a "Fortune Teller"...

 Chart 1: The NYSE Bullish Percent Index ($BPNYA)